AUSTRALIAN INNOVATORS RECOGNISED AT AVALON 2019

 The Innovation Awards program was created by Aerospace Australia Limited, organiser of AVALON 2019 – the Australian International Air Show and Aerospace and Defence Exposition.
 The Innovation Pitchfest is organised by the Defence Science Institute at the University of Melbourne.
 The first Innovation Awards were presented six years ago at Avalon 2013 and since then some $350,000-worth of SME Innovation Grants and Young Innovator Awards have been presented.

-The Awards and Pitchfest prizes were presented on Wednesday 27 February in a ceremony at the Avalon 2019 Theatrette.
-The winners are:
+The Awards and Pitchfest prizes were presented on Wednesday 27 February in a ceremony at the AVALON 2019 Theatrette.

 In addition, three Award contenders won a High Commendation.